emqx/emqx-docs/en_US/configuration/configuration.md

 It is possible to change data directory from config `node.data_dir` or environment variable `EMQX_NODE__DATA_DIR`, however, when running a cluster, all nodes should have the same path.
 :::

-By default, most global settings are defined in the `emqx.conf` file, if you perform certain operations on the cluster level with Dashboard, REST API or CLI, the changes will be synced with the `cluster.hocon` as configuration files and overide the corresponding settings in `emqx.conf`.
+By default, most global settings are defined in the `emqx.conf` file, if you perform certain operations on the cluster level from Dashboard, REST API or CLI, the changes will be stored in `cluster.hocon`.
 And this whole process is called hot reload.

 For override rules, see [Configure override rules](#Configure+override+rules).